Herbert C. Burdett: Premature death

 On April 10, 1891, Herbert Channing Burdett died "from those joint terrors of heart disease and pneumonia" after a short illness.
 He was widely eulogized in the local and the trade press at the time, with The Buffalo Courier noting that "in him Buffalo loses a brilliant member of his profession, whose keen artistic taste had already done much for the enrichment of the city and promised to do far more."

 In a similar vein, The Buffalo Times stated that with Burdett's death, "the city loses a bright and promising young architect, a man much esteemed by every one who formed his acquaintance."
 His hometown paper in Worcester County, Massachusetts noted what the young architect accomplished in a short career: "As a designer he ranked high and his work had become well known in the section of the country where he lived.
 He had designed several large buildings which stand as creditable monuments to his life.
 His services were sought by men of affluence and he was gaining high rank as an architect."

 Burdett's death was also noted in the national architectural press, with the Chicago-based journal The Inland Architect describing him as "a young architect of exceptional ability and great promise.".
 The American Architect and Building News learned of Burdett's untimely passing "with great regret" and noted that soon after partnering with J. H. Marling, the firm "soon obtained a high reputation for clever and original work."
 The journal went on to state that the death of Burdett "will be greatly regretted, not only in Buffalo, but among architects throughout the country."

 Burdett's professional colleagues in the Buffalo chapter of the American Institute of Architects also recorded that they had "suffered a severe loss in the death of Mr H. C. Burdett ... one of the brightest and most capable young men in his profession, and his death cast a gloom over the entire Chapter."

 After his death, Burdett's remains were transported to Leominster where a funeral service was held on October 14 at his parents' house at 8 Grove Avenue – located directly behind the house he designed for his brother a few years before.
-Predeceasing his parents by a decade, he was the first to be interred at the Burditt family plot at Evergreen Cemetery in Leominster.